HopkinsIDD/ncov_incubation/README.md

-The necessary components for estimating the incubation period are left and right bounds for the exposure (EL and ER) and symptom onset times (SL and SR) for each case.
+The necessary components for estimating the incubation period are left and right bounds for the exposure (EL and ER) and symptom onset times (SE and SR) for each case.
 We use explicit dates and times when they are reported in the source documents, however when they are not available, we make the following assumptions: